realdanielbyrne/BeersCaseStudy/report.md

 </table>

 #### Summary IBU variable
-The IBU profile of the beers in the study was broader with a greater variance, and a decidedly right skewed curve.
+The IBU profile of the beers in the study was broader with a greater variance and a decidedly right skewed curve.

 ![](_imgs/report-unnamed-chunk-3-1.png)<!-- -->![](_imgs/report-unnamed-chunk-3-2.png)<!-- --><table class="table table-striped table-condensed" style="font-size: 12px; width: auto !important; ">
 <caption style="font-size: initial !important;">IBU Statistics</caption>